-47. The Brigade, under the leadership of the LFC, takes the Public Sector Equality Duty very seriously.
+- 48. The Brigade, under the leadership of the LFC, takes the Public Sector Equality Duty very seriously.
 The LFC's approach is embodied in the 'Togetherness' Strategy, which has a dedicated externally-facing pillar with a number of strategic objectives and actions directly relating to how the Brigade advance equality of opportunity, foster good relations and eliminate discrimination in the communities it serves and protects.
-These are important deliverables in terms of how the Brigade governs itself and aligns with the Community Risk Management Plan.

-48. Decisions presented to the LFC have direct reference to 'Equalities Implications' in the report, explaining how the decision complies with the Equality Act 2010, considering due regard in relation to protected characteristics and wider inclusion implications.
+These are important deliverables in terms of how the Brigade governs itself and aligns with the Community Risk Management Plan. - 49.
+The Togetherness Board, chaired by the LFC, met twice in 2022/23 and received progress updates against projects and initiatives and heard from staff about their experience of equality, diversity and inclusion in the Brigade.
+The Togetherness Board was dissolved and project/programme management responsibilities were transferred to the programme board as part of the CRMP and the wider portfolio approach. - 50.
+Decisions presented to the LFC have direct reference to 'Equalities Implications' in the report, explaining how the decision complies with the Equality Act 2010, considering due regard in relation to protected characteristics and wider inclusion implications.
 There may be a supporting Equality Impact Assessment (EIA) which helps support governance processes providing further detail, statistical analysis and commitments to further work.
 Other projects, decisions and policies are also required to have approved Equalities Impact Assessments.